Lent 2A 2026: At the speed of fear

 Because we have to be honest — the old imagination doesn’t work.
 The old way keeps us reaching for the same old tools.

-History shows us what happens when nations double down on tribalism and assume that overwhelming force will create the conditions for peace.
+History shows us what happens when nations double down on borders and them impose force as the context for peace.
 Yes, some tyrannies have fallen — and their fall was longed for by suffering people.
 In this we must not dismiss the deep anguish of the Iranian people under repression, nor the legitimate longing for relief and change.
-But more often, in the vacuums of power that are left after international hostilities cease, what breeds is not peace but more chaos.
-Civilian populations that have borne the cost of bombs falling from afar often suffer again under civil instability.
+But more often, in the vacuums of power left after international hostilities cease, what breeds is not peace but more chaos and civilian populations that have borne the cost of bombs falling from afar often suffer again under civil instability.

 The twentieth and twenty-first centuries hold too many examples: wars launched in the language of righteousness, regime changes framed as liberation, interventions justified as necessary for stability.
-From this history whispers another uncomfortable truth: beneath the language of honour and security there are often more ordinary forces at work — control of land, resources, energy, the material engines that power modern economies.
+From this history whispers another uncomfortable truth: beneath the language of honour and security there are often more ordinary forces at work — the thirst to control land, resources, energy - the material engines that power modern economies.

 And into that reality Jesus speaks: “For God so loved the world…”